-- NEW: The government appeals to mining companies for help
+- The government appeals to mining companies for help

 - Official reportedly cites an engineer saying the rescue could take another day or two